 Interfaith

-Interfaith activity brings followers of different religious tradition together to learn about one another, to discuss differences and similarities, to explore ways in which we can live and work together in peace and with understanding of one another and to work together for a better world for all.
+Interfaith activity brings followers of different religious tradition together to learn about one another, to discuss differences and similarities, to explore ways in which we can live and work together in harmony.
+Interfaith activity facilitates understanding of one another and enables people of different religions and worldviews to work together for a better world for all.

 Pagan Federation officers have been involved in local and national interfaith for many, many years.
 As an organisation, we are dedicated to the task of promoting dialogue between different faith groups and communities.
-In 2014, the Pagan Federation became a member of the Interfaith Network for the UK (IFN) under the member category of National Faith bodies, and have taken an active role in supporting the work of the IFN.
+In 2014, the Pagan Federation became a proud member of the Interfaith Network for the UK (IFN) under the member category of National Faith bodies, and took an active role in supporting the work of the IFN until it’s sad closure in 2024.
 We were pleased to see our friends at The Druid Network became members at the same time.
-Membership of the Interfaith network has led to even greater opportunities for Pagans to join the interfaith conversation and in wider maters of concern to faith and belief communities.
+Membership of the Interfaith network led to even greater opportunities for Pagans to join the interfaith conversation and in wider maters of concern to faith and belief communities.
+The Pagan Federation continues to seek opportunities to build relationships with those from other religions and worldviews, supporting them when they experience discrimination and hostility towards them, defending their human rights and promoting dialogue and harmony between ourselves and others.

 Contact our Interfaith Manager and team